 2- You will then see a message pop up that says you can only take this train and not the Flytoget.
 If you don’t see this message- you likely ignored the part above where I said to not take the Flytoget.

 3- Pay!
-Currently, the Oslo Lufthavn – Oslo S train costs 114 NOK (about $12) one-way as of December 2022.
+Currently, the Oslo Lufthavn – Oslo S train costs 118 NOK (about $11) one-way as of May 16, 2023.
 You can pay with a card or cash at this machine.
 There are discounts for children 17 and younger (46 NOK is the price) and senior citizens 67 and older (58 NOK).

 4- Grab your ticket and proceed to the train.
 Do not forget to ask for a receipt if you need to turn in for expenses or to get tax back.

 You will need to head to track 4 for this train.
 You can find it by moving forward from the ticket machine to the last escalator available.